Cookies

 • Why are these stories so hard to find?
 What and who led to these artists and their artworks disappearing from public view.

-The Art and the Women’s Movement Research Group is led by Linsey Young (Curator British Contemporary Art, Tate), Poppy Bowers (Senior Curator, Exhibitions, The Whitworth) and Zuzana Flaskova (Assistant Curator Modern and Contemporary Art, Tate)
+The Art and the Women’s Movement Research Group was led by Linsey Young (Curator British Contemporary Art, Tate), Poppy Bowers (Senior Curator, Exhibitions, The Whitworth) and Zuzana Flaskova (Assistant Curator Modern and Contemporary Art, Tate).

 Activity in 2022-23